 Neteller Sign-up Bonuses & Welcome Offers

 One of the biggest downfalls of Neteller and e-wallets, in general, is the fact that many online betting sites and gaming sites do not accept it as an eligible deposit method when attempting to claim welcome offers/sign-up bonuses.
 Not only will the customer be unable to claim the promotion, but once attempted it will leave them completely ineligible to claim the promotion again.
-These restrictions are in place due to the previous cases online sites encountered where customers where duplicating accounts and claiming multiple welcome offers.
+These restrictions are in place due to the previous cases online sites encountered where customers were duplicating accounts and claiming multiple welcome offers.

 Now, e-wallets like Neteller, Skrill and PayPal are not accepted as deposit methods when claiming various sign-up offers.
 However, there remains a few that have stood by their guns and continue to accept customers making initial deposits using Neteller and other e-wallets.

 If you are a customer who intends on using Neteller as your primary payment method but wants to be able to claim the available welcome offer.
-Then, we advise finding an online bookmaker that accepts e-wallets deposits(eg, Betfred) or using another payment method to set-up and claim the sign-up offer before switching to an e-wallet.
+Then, we advise finding an online bookmaker that accepts e-wallets deposits(eg, Betfred) or using another payment method to set up and claim the sign-up offer before switching to an e-wallet.
 You should know that there are other e-wallets like EcoPayz, which is usually accepted as a deposit method, as well as Prepaid cards like Paysafecard which can also be used.

 Registering A Neteller Account